Showing differences of staged files with git

 Sadly, you can’t use the --cached argument as a drop-in replacement for git diff without any arguments.
 The reason is, when you use the --cached argument, you’re only getting the differences of the staged files, excluding any changes that may have been made since the files were staged.

-You could probably get crazy by throwing some shell script at the problem, trying to determine if you have staged files or not and then running the appropriate (or both) git diff commands.
+You could probably get your hands dirty by throwing some shell script at the problem, trying to determine if you have staged files or not and then running the appropriate (or both) git diff commands.

 About Josh